Syrian opposition says Assad cannot be part of deal

 “In my opinion Alkhatib should not go to Moscow until Russia stops sending arms shipments to the Assad regime,” Bunni said.

-Formal backing by the coalition for Alkhatib’s initiative would give it more weight internationally and undermine Assad supporters’ argument that the opposition is too divided to be considered a serious player, opposition sources said.
+Formal backing by the coalition for Alkhatib’s initiative gives it more weight internationally and undermines Assad supporters’ argument that the opposition is too divided to be considered a serious player, opposition sources said.

 Coalition members and diplomats based in the region said Brahimi asked Alkhatib in Cairo last week to seek full coalition backing for his plan, which resembles the U.N. envoy’s own ideas for a negotiated settlement.

-One diplomat in contact with the opposition and the United Nations said a coalition endorsement of Alkhatib’s initiative could help change the position of Russia, which has blocked several United Nations Security Council resolutions on Syria.
+One diplomat in contact with the opposition and the United Nations had said a coalition approval of Alkhatib’s initiative could help change the position of Russia, which has blocked several United Nations Security Council resolutions on Syria.

 The diplomat said only a U.N. resolution could force Assad to the negotiating table, and a U.N. “stabilization force” may still be needed to prevent an all-out slide into a civil war.